Product added to cart

 How do I get my horse to stretch out?

 The stable stretch is very simple and one which many people do before riding.
 Make sure the horse is stood straight and in a comfortable position and then gradually and gently pull the front leg out towards you.
 I wouldn’t be looking for the leg to be totally straight as this will encourage the horse to lean its weight down into the foot or onto you.
 Instead, I’m looking for a nice slow stretch whilst the shoulder maintains an uphill frame.
 This will encourage the correct muscles in the core, back, and shoulder to fire up.

-Thank you to dressage rider and trainer Jess Dunn and to Whitehill Stud for writing this blog on pole exercises for horses for us.
+Thank you to dressage rider and trainer Jess Dunn and to Whitehill Stud for writing this blog on pole exercises for horses.